M-Elsayed9/Java-Introduction/HW.4/README.md

 **How to run the source file

-1-download the source "arrayMethods.java" to your device
+1-download the source file "arrayMethods.java" to your device

 2-in the terminal write the commands "javac arrayMethods.java"  to compile && "java arrayMethods" to run the program.